ros/catkin/doc/howto/format1/index.rst

 Package format 1 (legacy)
 =========================

+When writing a ROS package several tasks often need to be done.
+These pages give examples of how to handle most of the common ones.

 .. note::

    These instructions are for the original ``<package format="1">``.

-When writing a new ROS package or converting an old one to catkin, several tasks often need to be solved.
-These pages give examples for handling some common ones.
+   If you are making small changes to a format 1 package, use these instructions.
+If you are ready to upgrade your package to format 2, see: :ref:`migrating_from_format1_to_format2`.

 Overview
 --------